visgl/deck.gl/docs/get-started/using-with-map.md

 ### Using other basemap services, or your own

-It is possible to use the map component without the Mapbox service, if you use another tile source (for example, if you host your own map tiles).
-You will need a custom Mapbox GL style that points to your own [vector tile source](https://www.mapbox.com/mapbox-gl-js/style-spec/), and pass it to `ReactMapGL` using the `mapStyle` prop.
-This custom style must match the schema of your tile source.
+It is possible to use the map component without the Mapbox service, you need a URL that conforms to the [Mapbox Style Specification](https://www.mapbox.com/mapbox-gl-js/style-spec) and pass it to `ReactMapGL` using the `mapStyle` prop.

+You can use existing free vector tile services:

 - [CARTO free basemaps](https://carto.com/basemaps) for non commercial applications.
-There are 3 basemaps available [Positron, Voyager and Dark Matter](/docs/api-reference/carto/basemap)

-Ensure you follow the [Terms and Conditions](https://drive.google.com/file/d/0B3OBExqwT6KJNHp3U3VUamx6U1U/view) when using them.
+Checkout [this guide](/docs/api-reference/carto/basemap.md) to start using it.

+Or if you use another tile source (for example, if you host your own map tiles), you will need a custom Mapbox GL style that points to your own [vector tile source](https://www.mapbox.com/mapbox-gl-js/style-spec/), this custom style must match the schema of your tile source.

 Open source tile schemas include: